Welcome to Brooklyn College's

-Unless otherwise noted on individual OER site's, all Brooklyn College OER Project content is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Unless otherwise noted on individual OER site's, all Brooklyn College OER content is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-This site's design and formatting by Amy Wolfe, OER Developer (Brooklyn College) and Accessibility Librarian (CUNY Office of Library Services).
+Site design and formatting by Amy Wolfe, OER Developer (Brooklyn College) and Accessibility Librarian (CUNY Office of Library Services).